Swim

 (Image courtesy of www.floridastateparks.org)

 Deleon Springs State Park is full of beauty and natural history.
 The huge swimming area (also the headspring) is roughly 55-65 yards wide, depending on the direction you swim.
 It has a grassy day use area, as well as a playground.
 However, this is a location where you will want to arrive early during busy times of year.
-The park can, and often does reach capacity shortly after it opens at 8 a.m., and lines to get in the park can stretch upwards of a half mile long to get in.
+The park can, and often does reach capacity shortly after it opens at 8 a.m., and lines to get inside can stretch upwards of a half mile long.
 If it reaches capacity, no one else will be let in the park.
 In other words, plan to be in line before the park opens.

 (Image courtesy of www.floridastateparks.org)

-Lake Manatee is a hidden gem in terms of freshwater OWS swims destinations in Florida State Parks.
+Lake Manatee is a hidden gem in terms of freshwater OWS destinations in Florida State Parks.
 While you may see literally thousands at Rainbow Springs, and dozens at Lake Louisa on a given Saturday, you will typically only see a handful of folks at Lake Manatee State Park at any time.
-This, coupled with its relatively grassy (as opposed to sandy) waterfront make it an ideal place to practice both OWS and transition.
-Having the place somewhat to yourself remains a realistic opportunity, even during busy times of year.
-However, much like Lake Louisa, the area surrounding the park is rapidly urbanizing.
+This, coupled with its relatively grassy waterfront make it an ideal place to practice both OWS and transition.

 Lake Manatee offers a picnic area, restrooms, showers, a playground, and camping, which can be booked through the State of Florida.